lesteroliver911/wellness-coach-openai-realtime/README.md

-# AI Wellness Coach with Openai Realtime API
+# AI Wellness Coach with OpenAi Realtime API

 A real-time AI wellness coaching application powered by OpenAI's latest real-time api.
 Chat with an AI wellness coach through text or voice to get personalized health and nutrition guidance.